Federal Student Loan FAQs

-- Full year loans (set up for the full academic year; September through May) will disburse in two portions; first in late September for the fall semester and in early February for the spring semester.
+- Full year loans (set up for the full academic year; September through May) will disburse in two portions; first in early September for the fall semester and in early February for the spring semester.

 - One semester loans (set up for fall, spring or summer semester only) will disburse in two portions; first portion at the beginning of the semester and second after the midpoint of the semester.